pdmthorsrud/accountability_buddy/README.md

 3. Use the GitHub token in the build args

 The container will automatically:
+- Install git and cron
 - Clone the latest code from GitHub using your token
-- Install dependencies
+- Install Python dependencies
-- Set up cron jobs for morning and evening calls
+- Set up cron jobs for morning and evening calls based on your configured times
 - Start running in the background

+**Note**: Each time the container restarts, it pulls the latest code from GitHub, so you're always running the newest version!

 ### Customizing Call Times